-Two different transmitting stations transmit signals of the same frequency they will get mixed up (or) overlap one on other to avoid this we need to modulate these signals by different carriers waves.
+Two different transmitting stations transmit signals of the same frequency they will get mixed up (or) overlap one on another to avoid this; we need to modulate these signals by different carrier waves.

 Carrier Wave (High Frequency)

 C(t) = Ac sin wct …………….
 1

 Modulating signal is nothing but the input signal (electronic signal), which has to be transmitted.
 It is also a sine (or) cosine wave it can be represented as

 m(t) = Am sin wmt